connor4312/HubSub/readme.md

 ## Progress

-Currently HubSub's functionality is on par with a (somewhat inefficient) standalone Redis server.
+Currently HubSub's functionality is on par with a (somewhat inefficient, functions at about 80% of the speed speed) standalone Redis server.

  * [x] Implement Redis protocol parser and such
  * [x] Implement local pubsub pools